Variables, Types and Operators

 There are other ways to initialize variables, including the = operator, but uniform initialization using { and } is recommended.
 It includes some safeguards against potential human error.

-For example, if we try to store the floating point value 3.14 in an integer , that may be a mistake on our part.
-Rather than rounding the value to 3, which we may not notice, the compiler instead throws an error if we use the { } syntax:
+For example, if we try to store the floating point value 3.14 in an integer, that may be a mistake on our part.
+Narrowing 3.14 to an integer means we'll be using the value 3.
+This will mean future calculations are less accurate, and we may not even notice.

 // Implicit narrowing conversion allowed